 From this example we have three main characters each with their own plot but we have decided that Vivian's is the main.

-THE SKELETON The above is your story skeleton, the bare bones of an idea that gives it form and structure.
+The above is your story skeleton, the bare bones of an idea that gives it form and structure.
 To get it solidified your need to write the plot in bullet points.
 Keep it basic and remember this is just the simple threads.

 It can help to do each character plot at a time (especially if there are parts were the characters are not together)